RubyElders/simplecov_json_formatter/README.md

 Depending on your `SimpleCoV`'s settings you will experiment different outcomes.
 Particularly depending on which type of coverage are you running `SimpleCov` with:

-- If you configure `SimpleCov` to run with `branch` coverage you should expect an output formatted like [sample_with_branch.json](https://github.com/fede-moya/simplecov_json_formatter/blob/master/spec/fixtures/sample_with_branch.json)
+- If you configure `SimpleCov` to run with `branch` coverage you should expect an output formatted like [sample_with_branch.json](https://github.com/codeclimate-community/simplecov_json_formatter/blob/master/spec/fixtures/sample_with_branch.json)
-- Otherwise you should expect an output formatted like [sample.json](https://github.com/fede-moya/simplecov_json_formatter/blob/master/spec/fixtures/sample.json)
+- Otherwise you should expect an output formatted like [sample.json](https://github.com/codeclimate-community/simplecov_json_formatter/blob/master/spec/fixtures/sample.json)

 ## Development

-We encourage you to use docker for common operations like running tests, or debugging your code.
-Running `make sh` will start a new container instance based on the `Dockerfile` provided at root, finally a shell prompt will be displayed on your terminal.
-Also, syncronization with your local files will be already set.
+### Setup

+Run `bundle install` to install dependencies needed for local development.

 ### Tests
-`make test` will trigger the excution of both running tests and running rubocop as linter, by simply running `rake`, this actions will be run inside a new container but using your local files.

-### Format

-`make format` will run `rubocop -a` which stands for _autocorrect_ and format your code according to the `.rubocop.yml` config file.
+`bundle exec rspec` will trigger the excution of running tests.

 ## Copyright